premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

 69. Can a class be a super class and a sub-class at the same time?
-Give example.
+Give example.p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)